InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap device design and requirements

 Another function of the upper barrier layer is to separate the quantum well states from disorder on the dielectric-covered surface of the stack, thus enhancing the electron mobility.
 The quantum well thickness is chosen to minimize orbital effects from the magnetic field applied in the $x$-direction, to allow electrostatic tuning, and to retain the desirable properties of InAs, including optimally renormalized $g^{\star}$.

 Rashba spin-orbit coupling in the wire, characterized by the parameter $\alpha$, enables superconductivity to co-exist with the magnetic field $B$.
 Although $\alpha$ does not determine the critical field for the transition into the topological phase, it does contribute to the size of the topological gap and the extent of the topological phase in parameter space.
-The heterostructure has been engineered to have spin-orbit coupling in the range of $5$ to $15\,\mathrm{meV}{\cdot}\mathrm{nm}$.
+The spin-orbit coupling in a 2DEG heterostructure covered with the superconductor is difficult to measure directly.
+Using weak anti-localization measurements in shallow InAs 2DEGs, see, for example, Ref.~\onlinecite{Shabani16}, and typical values of the electric field (obtained from simulations assuming band offset parameter measured in Ref.~\onlinecite{Schuwalow21}), we estimate that the Rashba spin-orbit coupling is in the range of $5$ to $15\,\mathrm{meV}{\cdot}\mathrm{nm}$.

 In this paper, we present the results of measurements and simulations of devices based on four different material stacks satisfying the requirements given in this subsection.
 While they all feature an InAs quantum well, there are important differences in the quantum well width, barrier composition and thickness, and dielectric.
 In \Cref{tab:effective_parameters}, we give the effective parameters that encapsulate the effect of these materials changes, such as the the effective mass, $g$-factor, and spin-orbit coupling.
 We will call these different materials stacks $\beta$, $\delta$, $\delta'$, and $\varepsilon$.